 I woke up a bit hung over.
 It was a little past noon, 5 a.m.
-Seattle time- no wonder I felt so strung out!
+Seattle time- it was no wonder that I felt so strung out.
 I remembered what the guy on the shuttle bus had said about the swimming pools in Reykjavík; a brochure from the tourist agency which had been left in my apartment gave the locations.
 I had several hours to kill before my meeting with Billy; the walk and a soak would do me good.
 I emailed follow-ups to Molly and Mrs. Robinson.
 I was concerned about Molly's comment about "the guy sitting in the car", I told her to get a picture of him and the car if she could do it without being too obvious- one of the benefits of having a smart phone.
 Mrs. Robinson's email about the Russians was even more troubling.
 There was definitely something going on with Billy and the Russians and we didn't need this case developing into an international incident.

 The wind had died down quite a bit from the night before, the walk was invigorating, almost every house or apartment I passed had some kind of art or arrangement in the window.
 The pool house was a low gray Euro-Modern building from the forties situated in a residential area about a mile from my apartment.
 I rented a suit and towel and the desk clerk pointed me towards a flight of stairs leading down to the men's changing area.
 It was a nice place, wood and tile, surprisingly bright for a locker room.
 A few other older men (evidently "regulars") were in the in the area adjacent to the shower, it was as much a community center as it was a swimming pool.
 My headache started to fade as soon as I was in the shower.

 The lap lanes were open, I managed to do a few before staggering over to the hot pots.
 The first two pots were mild but the third was the just hot enough to make me forget my aches.
 In it were an older couple and an olive-skinned young man.